LeZKiLL/calculator/README.md

 # Java Multi-Mode Calculator
-### A vibing code project

 A Swing-based desktop calculator application offering Simple, Scientific (Numerical), Algebraic (Symbolic), and basic Calculus modes, with a settings panel for customization.
+Also, a hobby and a vibing code project.

 ## Overview